mssfoobar/docs/docs/20_development/60_guidelines/20_logging_and_exception_handling.md

 :::info
 [***`GO CODING GUIDE`***](./30_Coding%20Guides/20_golang.md#errors) already covered how to handle error. this part of error handling is just a reiteration of it to highlight error handling by logging
 :::

-Logging is part of the error handling.
-If the application encounters an error, use appropriate logging level to log it.
+Logging is a part of error handling.
+If the application encounters an error, use an appropriate logging level to log it.

-Do not always log the error whenever there is one.
-Doing so will create duplicated logs in your application.
+Don't log the error every time one occurs, as doing so will create duplicate logs in your application.
-Instead, return the error to the caller and let it logs the error when appropriate.
+Instead, return the error to the caller and let it log the error when appropriate.

 `FATAL` should be only used at the highest level in your code which is at the `main()` function.
-`FATAL` logs the message and then calls ***os.Exit(1)*** straightaway.
-In principle this means:
+`FATAL` logs the message and then immediately calls ***os.Exit(1)***.
+This can have several consequences such as
 - defer statements in other goroutines don't run
 - buffers aren't flushed
 - temporary files and directories aren't removed